awsdocs/aws-dms-user-guide/doc_source/CHAP_Validating.md

 + Data validation requires that the table has a primary key or unique index\.
   + Primary key columns can't be of type `CLOB`, `BLOB`, or `BYTE`\.
   + For primary key columns of type `VARCHAR` or `CHAR`, the length must be less than 1024\.
+  + An Oracle key created with the `NOVALIDATE` clause is *not* considered a primary key or unique index\.
 + If the collation of the primary key column in the target PostgreSQL instance isn't set to "C", the sort order of the primary key is different compared to the sort order in Oracle\.
 If the sort order is different between PostgreSQL and Oracle, data validation fails to validate the records\.
 + Data validation generates additional queries against the source and target databases\.
 You must ensure that both databases have enough resources to handle this additional load\.
 + Data validation isn't supported if a migration uses customized filtering or when consolidating several databases into one\.